Zebec Card

 The Zebec Card user experience combines elements of traditional card management with crypto-specific features:

-Onboarding Process: Users can sign up for a Zebec Card through the web portal with minimal information required (especially for U.S. users).
+Onboarding Process: Users can sign up for a Zebec Card through the web portal, mobile app, or Telegram bot with minimal information required (especially for U.S. users).
 The process is designed to be quick, with virtual cards issued almost immediately upon approval.

 Loading Funds: To load the card, users connect their crypto wallets and select which assets to convert for spending.
 The non-custodial approach means users retain control of their crypto until they choose to load the card.